 Then there’s the underlying psychological belief that pervades the courts right now, and that is that any child benefits by having both of his or her parents involved in his or her life.
 New Jersey used to have what’s called the Tender Years Doctrine, which has now been widely rejected.
 That law used to say that a child was best served with his or her mother.
 That was based on the psychological belief at that time that a mother was more nurturing and better capable of parenting a child.
 That’s been replaced.
 Current New Jersey law has an underlying psychological current that states that a child is benefited by having both parents involved.
 If you’re seeking sole custody, you need to overcome that issue also.

 Look at Custody Factors in New Jersey

 Next, you have to turn to the actual custody factors in New Jersey.
 I’m going to actually go through all of them and there’s many.
-Normally, I wouldn’t do that because it’s tedious if you’re reading this post and trying to get some quick information.
 I’m going to give it to you in case you do have a custody case coming up of any type.
 You can quickly get this list from this blog and be able to use it as a reference to discuss with your attorney.

 Custody factors are: